 Historical Volatility Calculation – what historical volatility is mathematically, how to calculate it step-by-step using the most common method – the standard deviation of logarithmic returns, and how to annualize volatility.

-Historical Volatility Calculator – an Excel calculator of historical volatility using the common method or another popular method – non-centered or zero mean historical volatility.
-The PDF Guide explains historical volatility calculation, the different methods, use, and interpretations in greater detail.
+Historical Volatility Calculator – Excel calculator of historical volatility using the common method or another popular method (non-centered or zero mean historical volatility).
+Its user guide explains historical volatility calculation, the different methods, use, and interpretation in greater detail.

 Historical Volatility Examples